Euthanasia in the United Kingdom

-In the United Kingdom, both euthanasia and assisted suicide are illegal and can be prosecuted as manslaughter or murder.
+In the United Kingdom, both euthanasia and assisted suicide are illegal.

 Passive euthanasia

-Although it is an offence to actively end a patient's life, many doctors still assist their patients with their wishes by withholding treatment and reducing pain, "according to a 2006 article in the Guardian".
-This, however, is only done when the doctors feel that "’death is a few days away and after consulting patients, relatives or other doctors".
+Although it is an offence to actively end a patient's life, many doctors still assist their patients with their wishes by withholding treatment and reducing pain, according to a 2006 article in the Guardian.
+This is only done when the doctors feel that "death is a few days away and after consulting patients, relatives or other doctors".

 Advance decision

 In England and Wales, people may make an advance decision or appoint a proxy under the Mental Capacity Act 2005.
 By effect of this law, the Advance Decision to Refuse Treatment (ADRT) acquired statutory force among doctors, patient and their families.

 This is for an advanced refusal of life-saving treatment for when the person lacks mental capacity and must be considered to be valid and applicable by the medical staff concerned.

 Permanent vegetative state

-In July 2018 the Supreme Court of the United Kingdom ruled in An NHS Trust and others (Respondents) v Y (by his litigation friend, the Official Solicitor) and another (Appellants) that legal permission was not required to withdraw treatment from patients in a permanent vegetative state.
+In July 2018 the Supreme Court of the United Kingdom ruled in An NHS Trust and others v Y (by his litigation friend, the Official Solicitor) and another that legal permission was not required to withdraw treatment from patients in a permanent vegetative state.

-Subsequently, in December 2018, the British Medical Association and the Royal College of Physicians jointly published guidance on when doctors are permitted to allow patients to die.
+Subsequently, in December 2018, the British Medical Association (BMA) and the Royal College of Physicians jointly published guidance on when doctors are permitted to allow patients to die.
 The chair of the ethics committee at the BMA, John Chisholm, said "The aim of medical treatment is not simply to prolong life at all costs."